CaptainCrouton89/AlariaWiki/Life and Death.md

 A creature’s life is dictated by the health and union of their [soul](Life and Death), [shadow](Life and Death), and [spirit](Life and Death).
 At the center of their being is their [spirit](Life and Death), which is the spark of free will and personality that defines who they are.
 Wrapped on either side are the [soul](Life and Death) and [shadow](Life and Death), the astral and malstaric counterbalances of the [spirit](Life and Death), which together give life and movement to the [spirit](Life and Death) they are bound to.
 While still critical to life, they do not define who the person is.

+### The Soul

+The soul is made of pure positive energy from [Aurus, the White Sun].
+A long, faint strand of it stretches all the way back to the sun.

+### The Shadow

+The shadow is made of pure negative energy from [Nydus, the Black Sun].
+A long, faint strand of it stretches all the way back to the sun.

 ## Astral & Malstaric Thread

 Binding the [soul](Life and Death) and [shadow](Life and Death) to the [spirit](Life and Death) is a creature’s astral and malstaric thread.
 If this thread is broken, the creature dies, and their newly freed [soul](Life and Death) and [shadow](Life and Death) float up and sink down to the [Astral Plane](Astral Plane) and [Malstaris](Malstaris) respectively, while their [spirit](Life and Death) fades to [Celesté](Celesté).